 Reporting & Data

-Our Environment, Social and Governance Issues Materiality Matrix
+Our 2022 Environmental, Social, and Governance (ESG) Materiality Matrix

 Our unwavering goal is to make every day a Perfect HSES Day and to achieve Best-in-Class safety performance.
 In our 2019 Sustainability Report, we had set a goal to achieve top quartile TRIR performance in the chemicals industry by the end of 2020.
 In 2020, we accomplished our goal—achieving our lowest TRIR in a decade—exceeding the American Chemistry Council’s (ACC) Top Quartile safety performance.
 As of year-end 2021, Ecovyst’s safety performance has been solid with the Total Recordable Incident Rate running below ACC’s Top Quartile benchmark of 0.14.